TawnyE/ControlBans/README.md

 ## 🚀 Installation

 ### For Server Admins
-1. Download the latest release from the [Releases](https://github.com/your-username/ControlBans/releases) page.
+1. Download the latest release from the [Releases](https://github.com/TawnyE/ControlBans/releases) page or from [BuiltByBit](https://builtbybit.com/resources/controlbans.78397/).
 2. Place the `ControlBans-1.0.0.jar` file into your server's `/plugins` directory.
 3. Restart your server.
 The plugin will generate its default configuration files.
 4. Open `plugins/ControlBans/config.yml` and configure your database settings.